Skip to content

 Instructions

-• Pre-heat the oven to 350°F. In a mixing bowl, add the peanut butter, sugar and egg.
+• Pre-heat the oven to 350°F. In a mixing bowl, add the peanut butter, sugar, egg, and vanilla extract.

 • Use a fork to combine ingredients until it's fully mixed.
 The cookie dough should be thick but pliable.